Sunday, April 16, 2023

 Both men struck him as cut from the same cloth.
 Spies.

 Following his U.S. Navy service, Arthur Kerns joined the FBI with a career in counterintelligence and counterterrorism.
 On retirement, he became a consultant with the Director of Central Intelligence and the Department of State, which took him to o ver sixty-five countries.
 His short stories have appeared in several award-winning anthologies, recently in the Sisters in Crime, So West: Lady Killers.
 Diversion Books, Inc published his Hayden Stone thriller series, first, The Riviera Contract, and followed by The African Contract and The Yemen Contract.
 His latest thriller, Days of the Hunters, was published in March 2020.
-He has completed a WW II spy novel set in Latin America, that is with his agent.
+He has completed a WW II spy novel set in Latin Americat.
 He is working on a whimsical FBI novel taking place in Hollywood and a romantic novella.

 Website: www.arthurkerns.com